 PQRS MOC Incentive

 2014 Incentive: The ABS has been approved for the 2014 PQRS MOC Incentive.
-The incentive submission process will be available in late spring.
-Diplomates will be notified once it is available.
+The incentive submission process will be available later this summer.
+Diplomates will be notified via e-mail once it is posted.

 About the PQRS MOC Incentive

 - The ABS has been approved by CMS for the 2014 Physician Quality Reporting System (PQRS) MOC Incentive.
 This is the last year the incentive will be available.

 - The PQRS MOC Incentive allows surgeons participating in PQRS to earn an additional 0.5% on their Medicare Part B allowed charges by also participating in the ABS MOC Program "more frequently" than what is required by the ABS.
 You must also be participating in a patient experience of care survey program.